Getting An Old Car Running

 Fuel System

 Sitting unused for several years, gasoline will turn to varnish.
-This was the case with my old 1968 Jaguar.
-The Jag had sat for nearly 20 years before I bought it, and when the carburetors were disassembled, I discovered that the old gas had hardened into varnish in the float bowls (see picture below).
+That was the case with this Zenith-Stromberg carb on an old Jaguar.
+It had sat for nearly 20 years, and after the carburetors were disassembled, I discovered that the old gas had hardened into varnish in the float bowls (see picture below).

 Rusty Gas Tank Alternative